AnnthomyGILLES/MarketPulseAI/docs/functional-requirements.md

 By spending time upfront defining clear requirements with end-user involvement, we avoided the common pitfall of premature technology selection and built a foundation that could evolve with changing needs and scale with growing data volumes.

 The requirements framework became our north star, guiding all subsequent architectural decisions and ensuring MarketPulseAI would deliver genuine value through the fusion of market data and social sentiment.

+## Conclusion

+The requirements gathering phase for MarketPulseAI established a solid foundation for system design and implementation.
+By methodically progressing from vision to concrete specifications, I created a blueprint that balanced ambition with technical feasibility.

+In my next post, I'll detail how these requirements directly influenced the architectural decisions that shaped the MarketPulseAI system.